akshay-sr/CarND-Behavioral-Cloning/README.md

 ![left_2017_02_09_10_16_15_383](https://cloud.githubusercontent.com/assets/16203244/23098490/1bfe2a16-f603-11e6-8a53-7c1c46bdd8f5.jpg)

-## Data augmentation for balancing the set
+## Data augmentation for steering recovery
 * Perhaps the biggest challenge in sanitizing the data correctly.
   The Udacity data for each of center/left/right cameras was ~8K.
 That totals to ~24K when using the left/right for recovery.
 * A majority of the data had a 0 steering angle bias.
 So the need to augment data containing more turns was imperative so that the model performed well for all road layouts.